jatkinson1000/AoC-2023/README.md

   - Fun one.
 Spotted part 2 trick quickly. t ~ 1.5h.
 4th overall in RSE.
     Possibly a more concise way of coding tilts rather than 4 functions, one for each direction?
 - Day 15 :sparkles: :sparkles:
   - Creating a hash map and sorting items in boxes.
 Dictionaries (ordered by default in py now) made it easy! t ~ 1h.
 4th overall in RSE.
 - Day 16 :sparkles: :sparkles:
   - Tracing map round a board.
 Set myself up well for part 2 by writing for general starting location and direction! t ~ 1.5h.
 3rd overall in RSE.
+- Day 17 :sparkles: :sparkles:
+  - Path finding.
+Goodness this one was hard!
+Started with Dijkstra but hard to figure out extra conditions.
+Moved to a variant of A* based on hint but that ran unbelievably slowly until learning that sets are _significantly_ faster to search than lists in python. also some speed gain from using `continue` in loops to avoid extra computation.
+  t ~ 7h.
+3rd overall in RSE!?

 ### What did I learn?

 - Getting better at thinking more abstract instead of brute force.
 Maybe?
 - List comprehensions are king.
+- But sets are MUCH faster to search than lists. (d17)
 - Use `strip()` when pulling in text data!
 - Use `range(a, b)` to iterate over things without storing every instance!
 - Use `sort()` to sort in place, and `sorted()` to return sorted list.